pixipanda/qualitycheck/readme.md

 query = Any query that you want to run on this table.
 Checks will be done on the data of this query

+options {
+        url = "jdbc:mysql://localhost:3306/classicmodels"
+        user = "hduser"
+        password = "hadoop123"
+        driver = "com.mysql.cj.jdbc.Driver"
+      }

+Options is used to provide JDBC connection info of various JDBC sources

+predicatePush = "true"
+If true then check queries will be run on the source.
+If false then data will be loaded from the source to spark and the checks will be done on the dataframe.
+May not be efficient

 checks:
   rowCountCheck = { count = 0, relation = "gt" }
   It will compute the total row count for the given data.
 If the count does not match the relation it will throw an error and exits the program.